Financial support and guidance for individuals

 Assistance with rents

-Local Housing Allowance (LHA) rates that are used to decide Universal Credit and housing benefit for private renters increase from 1 April 2020.
+Local Housing Allowance (LHA) rates that are used to decide Universal Credit and housing benefit for private renters increased on Wednesday 1 April.
 In most of the country, the rates will be set at the 30th percentile of market rents.
 LHA rates are set by geographical areas known as Broad Market Rental Areas (BMRA).
 Most of Hillingdon is covered by the Outer West London BMRA.

 You can view the LHA rates on our local housing allowance page.